-Setting the projector in Eco mode also extends the lamp operation life.
-To set Eco mode, go to the ADVANCED > Lamp Settings > Lamp Mode menu and press $\triangleleft / \triangleright$ to select Eco.
+To set the lamp mode, go to the ADVANCED > Lamp Settings > Lamp Mode menu and press $\blacktriangleleft/\triangleright$ to select.
 Or you can press Eco Mode on the remote control to select.

 Setting Auto Power Off

 This function allows the projector to turn off automatically after a set period of time once no input source is detected to prevent unnecessary waste of lamp life.